nobodyoffc/FchChain-parser/README.md

 * CD field
 	- Address and cash has a field named `cd`.
 It is recalculate every 12 hours.
 ## Deal with problems
-### Install with docker freecash node
+### Install freecash node with docker
-When install freecash docker node, you should do as below:
+When installing freecash docker node, you should do as below:

 1. Create "fc_data" directory with newuser if you just installed freecash node and did not run it.